nxt-ext/nxt/README.txt

 Running the Nxt software:

 Dependencies: Java 8 or later needs to be installed first.
-Only the Oracle JVM has been tested and supported.
+Oracle JVM gives better performance and has been more tested, but OpenJDK is also supported.

 There is no installation needed.
 Unpack the nxt-client.zip package and open a shell in the resulting nxt directory.
-Execute the run.sh script if using Linux, or run.bat if using Windows.
+Execute the run.sh script if using Linux or BSD, run.bat if using Windows, or run.command if using Mac.
 This will start a java server process, which will begin logging its activities to the console.
 The initialization takes a few seconds.
-When it is ready, you should see the message "Nxt server 1.0.0 started successfully".
+When it is ready, you should see the message "Nxt server 1.x.x started successfully".
 Open a browser, without stopping the java process, and go to http://localhost:7876 , where the Nxt UI should now be available.
 To stop the application, type Ctrl-C inside the console window.

 Warning: It is better to use only latin characters and no spaces in the path to the Nxt installation directory, as the use of special characters may result